EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-Finally, let's read back the data we have just written.
+Finally, read back the data you have just written.

 ```
 ~/binary_extension_contract $ cleos push action eosio printbyp '{"primary_key":"eosio.name"}' -p eosio